-As at December 31, 2015 the Company had cash and cash equivalents of \$9.6 million.
-Management estimates that these funds less the \$2.5 million acquisition payment made subsequent to December 31, 2015, will not be sufficient

-(2) Fees charged for French translation of interim financial statements and financial due diligence to fund the advancement of the Dumont Nickel Project, meet obligations and cover general and administrative expenses for the ensuing twelve months.
+As at December 31, 2016, the Company had a working capital deficit of \$26.2 million compared to \$7.8 million working capital as at December 31, 2015.
+The decrease in working capital, primarily reflects the negative working capital acquired as part of the SLM transaction, the initial SLM acquisition payment, expenditures on general and administrative activities, and post-acquisition investment in SLM gold production ramp up and property, plant and equipment.
+As at December 31, 2016 the Company had cash and cash equivalents of \$4.8 million.
+Management estimates that these funds will not be sufficient to fund the advancement of exploration properties, meet obligations cover the ramp up of Beta Hunt gold mining to commercial production levels, Beta Hunt mine development and general and administrative expenses for the ensuing twelve months.
 Until such time that financing becomes available on acceptable terms, the Company has taken action to limit the ongoing exploration and evaluation work and reduce its operating costs.
 Accordingly, these conditions indicate the existence of material uncertainties that cast significant doubt upon the Company's ability to continue as a going concern.
 The Company's ability to continue future operations and fund its exploration, evaluation, development and acquisition activities is dependent on management's ability to secure additional financing in the future, which may be completed in a number of ways including, but not limited to, the issuance of debt or equity instruments, expenditure reductions, or a combination of strategic partnerships, joint venture arrangements, project debt finance, offtake financing, royalty financing and other capital markets alternatives.
 While management has been successful in securing financing in the past, there can be no assurance it will be able to do so in the future or that these sources of funding or initiatives will be available on terms which are acceptable to the Company.